-- No dwelling unit other than single-family shall be allowed without public sanitary sewer and water.

-- Exceptions.
-The building height limits established herein for districts shall not (D) apply to the following:

-- Belfries; (1)

-- (2) Chimneys or flues:

-- Church spires; (3)

-- Cooling towers: (4)

-- Cupolas and domes which do not contain usable space; (5)

-- (6)Flag poles;

-- Parapet walls extending not more than 3 feet above the limiting height of (7)
+- No dwelling unit other than single-family shall be allowed without public sanitary sewer and water. - (D) Exceptions.
+The building height limits established herein for districts shall not apply to the following: - (1) Belfries; - (2) Chimneys or flues; - (3) Church spires; - (4) Cooling towers; - (5) Cupolas and domes which do not contain usable space; - (6) Flag poles; - (7) Parapet walls extending not more than 3 feet above the limiting height of the building; - (8) Monuments; - (9) Water towers; - (10) Poles, towers, and other structures for essential services; - (11) Necessary mechanical and electrical appurtenances; - (12) Television and radio antennas not exceeding 50 feet above roof;